matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

 with program evolution.
 That is the idea behind spec.

 So this is coming.
-Of all of the things we are working on, this one was least far along by conj, but this is the next thing coming in spec.
+Of all of the things we are working on, this one was least far along by Conj, but this is the next thing coming in spec.
 It will eventually replace keys, but these are obviously two different names, so there may be a migration world where all three names exist.